Yige-repo/Quant-Repo/docsite/docs/New/8_Interest_Rate_Models.md

 - **drift = 0** in its own forward measure → lognormal
 - Perfectly consistent with Black’s formula for caplets
 - Easy calibration to swaption vol surfaces

 This is HJM with:

 - discrete maturities
 - lognormal dynamics
 - one measure per forward

+---

-### 8.2 Why drift “disappears”
+### 10.2 Why Drift “Disappears”

 Because measure-change absorbs the drift:

 - In risk-neutral measure: drift contains HJM-style $\sigma^2$ integrals
 - In forward measure: $L_i(t)$ becomes a martingale → drift = 0
 - The complicated HJM no-arbitrage drift hides inside the Radon–Nikodym derivative

+---

-### 8.3 Practical implications
+### 10.3 Practical Implications

 - **Pricing:** very convenient (caplets, swaptions)
 - **Simulation:** expensive
   - Must simulate all forwards under a *single* measure
   - Only one forward has zero drift
   - Others regain complex drift structures
 - Typically used for derivative pricing, not exposure/XVA simulations

 ---

-## 9. Multi-Curve Models (OIS Discounting vs LIBOR Forwarding)
+## 11. Multi-Curve Models (OIS Discounting vs LIBOR Forwarding)

 Post-2008, the market moved from a **single-curve** world to a **multi-curve** world.